hopehhchen/DendroCatalogs/README.md

 ## Version Notes
 * The current version is not by any means final products.
 * The code(s) used to derive the property catalogs will be made public after testing.

+## Contact
+This repo is currently maintained by Hope H. Chen.
+Please contact hhchen@cfa.harvard.edu if you have any questions/suggestions/requests.